TonicAI/tim_helm_charts/README.md

 Finally, a RSA keypair must be generated.
-The public key must be base64 encoded, and wrapped in an 'RSA PUBLIC KEY' PEM envelope and this value base64 encoded before being provided to `web.configuration.masterCert.publicKey`.
+The public key must be base64 encoded, and wrapped in an 'RSA PUBLIC KEY' PEM envelope and this value base64 encoded before being provided to `web.configuration.certAuth.publicKey`.
-Optionally, a timestamp in the pattern of `2006-01-02T15:04:05 -0700` to `web.configuration.masterCert.creationDate` to specify when this key pair was generated.
+Optionally, a timestamp in the pattern of `2006-01-02T15:04:05 -0700` to `web.configuration.certAuth.creationDate` to specify when this key pair was generated.
 If a timestamp is not provided, then the current date and time at installation is used even if the key pair has not been updated.
 Changing this date will cause refresh tokens to be invalidated.

-Alternatively, a secret with the fields of `public-key` and `creation-date` matching the above can be created and the name of the secret provided to `web.configuration.masterCert.secretName`.
+Alternatively, a secret with the fields of `public-key` and `creation-date` matching the above can be created and the name of the secret provided to `web.configuration.certAuth.secretName`.

 The accompanying private key should be encrypted with AES-256 CBC.
 The key for the AES encryption must be the SHA256 hash of a password or pass phrase.
 When